US-EPA-CAMD/easey-ecmps-ui/starter-kit/facilities-api/README.md

 ### `npm run start:dev`

 Runs the api in the development mode.<br />
-* Open [http://localhost:7000](http://localhost:7000) to view basic hello world service
+* Open [http://localhost:7000/api/swagger](http://localhost:7000/api/swagger) to view swagger documentation.

 The page will reload if you make edits via the use of nodemon.<br />